rodriguezartav/swipeit/README.md

-# swiper
+# swipeit

-Swiper is a simple touch event manager for detecting Swipe on a DOM Element.
+swipeit is a simple touch event manager for detecting Swipe on a DOM Element.
 Once registered it emits events when it's swiped; I decided to use cardinal events because it seems more direct than left, right.
 So events are east, west, north and south.

-Swiper is a Javascript Module, when it's compiled with Browserify it works out of the box - if module is not found then it will bind itself to window under the variable swiper. ie: window.swiper;
+swipeit is a Javascript Module, when it's compiled with Browserify it works out of the box - if module is not found then it will bind itself to window under the variable swipeit. ie: window.swipeit;

 ## Install

-npm install swiper --save
+npm install Swipeit --save

 ## Usage
 ```
-var Swiper = require("swiper");
+var swipeit = require("swipeit");

 var element = document.querySelector("div.swipable");

-var swiper = new Swiper(element);
+var swipeit = new Swipeit(element);

-swiper.on("east", function(){
+swipeit.on("east", function(){
 	.....
 })